yuanyji/batmud_blowtorch-plugins/README.md

 I have not completed all functions explaination, continuously updated...
 # Main function provided by these plugins:
 ## Overview
-The BlowTorch plugin is a comprehensive tool designed to enhance the gaming experience by providing various functionalities such as world map,health bar,portraits,easy targetting,fast move,location route search, translation features, Termux interaction, map drawing, and more.
+The BlowTorch plugin is designed to enhance the gaming experience by providing various functionalities such as world map,health bar,portraits,easy targetting,fast move,location route search, translation features, Termux interaction, map drawing, and more.
 This plugin is particularly useful for players who want to play batmud by Android devices.
 ## Key Features
 1. **App Modifications**:
    - Reduced the time required for long-pressing the screen to bring up the clipboard.